CSB-SUDA/NetSDR/README.md

 * _PPIN_file_: The path to the PPI network file (or to a certain module).
 * _condaenv_: The virtual environment path for DeepPurpose installed using anaconda3, to maintain consistency in Python.
 * _path_: The path to the enm package.
 Its code is downloaded from https://github.com/oacar/enm_package, which can be placed in any path.
-It returns a data frame contains the ps and saves it in the "prd_dti_score.csv" file.
+It returns a data frame contains the ps and saves it in the "prs_dti_score.csv" file.

 #### Step4: Run ROC analysis.
 ```
 # Read the file containing the ps scores obtained in the previous step
-DPI <- read.csv("prd_dti_score.csv")
+DPI <- read.csv("prs_dti_score.csv")
 runROC(pred_DPI=DPI)
 ```
 The parameter _pred_DPI_ of function `runROC` is a data frame contains DPIs and their ps.
 It perform the ROC analysis for different ps cut-off in sequence and returns their AUCs.